vladkinoman/just-my-notes/books/best-comics-to-read.md

 ---

+Best DC comics: **The Flash** by Mark Waid, **Batman**/**Batman & Robin** by Grant Morrison, **Green Lantern** by Geoff Johns (up to **Blackest Night**), **Saga of the Swamp Thing** by Alan Moore, **JLA** by Grant Morrison (Waid's run can be good too), **Gotham Central** by Ed Brubaker and Greg Rucka, **Batman** by Scott Snyder, *The Flash* by Geoff Johns (Wally West series), *Doom Patrol* by Grant Morrison, *Secret Six* by Gail Simone (it's hilarious and has great ending), *New Teen Titans* by Marv Wolfman and George Perez, *Wonder Woman* by Greg Rucka, *Wonder Woman* by George Perez, *Nightwing* by Chuck Dixon, The Sandman by Neil Gaiman, Animal Man by Grant Morrison (+Animal Man by Jeff Lemire is also good), Birds of Prey by Gail Simone, Suicide Squad by John Ostrander, Omega Men by Tom King, Starman by James Robinson, Aquaman by Geoff Johns ( he made the character a favorite of many people and gave us the glorious book that is Throne of Atlantis), JSA by Geoff Johns, All-Star Superman by Grant Morrison (a timeless classic), The Spectre by John Ostrander, Batgirl by Bryan Q. Miller.

+---

 Best Batman runs: run by **Grant Morrison** (right before the New 52; Batman R.I.P.
 And Batman and Robin are both strong 10/10’s according to Reddit), **Hush** by Jeph Loeb and Jim Lee, *New 52 run* by Scott Snyder (his run is pretty dark), old run by O'Neil and Adams.

 > In general, when we talk about Batman, the best ones are comic books, which are short runs like **Batman: Year One**.